giantswarm/cert-operator/examples/local/README.md

 used in `cert-operator-lab-chart`).

-You can sspecify different values of the configuration parameters changing the `values.yaml` file on each chart directory or specifying them on the install command:
+You can specify different values of the configuration parameters changing the `values.yaml` file on each chart directory or specifying them on the install command:
 ```bash
 $ helm install -n cert-operator-lab --set clusterName=my-cluste-name ./cert-operator-lab-chart/ --wait